ernoaapa/eliot/README.md

 - [runc](https://github.com/opencontainers/runc) (required by containerd)

 ### Install
-`can-api` is just single binary what you can download from releases or build as described below.
+`elliotd` is just single binary what you can download from releases or build as described below.
-By default `can-api` uses `/run/containerd/containerd.sock` socket file to connect containerd.
+By default `elliotd` uses `/run/containerd/containerd.sock` socket file to connect containerd.
 If you have the file somewhere else, please provide `--containerd` flag.

 ### Install from releases